 2020 continues to show no mercy.
 In the interest of a pleasant read, It's best I leave my own personal views (on you know what) aside.

 With a title like "The State of Melbourne Manufacturing" you'd expect me to throw a combination of truth-jabs and honesty-haymakers, catapulting any made in *insert country* wardrobe to the pavement.
-However, what we choose to spend our hard-earned dollars on warrants no judgement and, after all, Australia is the land of the free...
+However, what you choose to spend your hard-earned dollars on warrants no judgement from me...

 So what's the point of this eloquent piece of writing?
 To promote our latest drop?
 Flaunt new equipment at The Pen Factory?
 Not entirely...

 I'm writing this because I feel that, given the current climate, it's necessary to finally rip the clothing industry blindfold off and open a curtain that most other brands keep permanently drawn.

 Globalisation has allowed us to share local resources, experience cultural enrichment, and acquire unique perspectives.
 Regrettably however, it's also made us somewhat complacent to the sustainability, or lack there of, in our own local industries and communities.

 The unfortunate truth behind Melbourne manufacturing is work has been steadily evaporating for the past two decades.
 First the major sportswear brands upped and left, then our own sporting codes put profits in front of people, and then the internet gave aspiring start up brands a direct line to unethical offshore sweatshops.

 Everyone in this local industry - from cutters to sewers, and pattern makers to designers - have been reluctantly anticipating a year like 2020 for some time.
 Manufacturers have scaled back, suppliers have disappeared, and previously operational machinery now rests dormant.
 Covid-19 was a catalyst for the eventual truths that have been inching closer and closer each year.